adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Get-GraphMember?
+* Add specific type to pstypenames for reach entity type?
 * Make new-graphitem return specific error message when you try to create an item by type only that does not have an entityset
 * Use odata context
 * New command names